ArtimisFowl888/a1_eclipse/README.md

 # a1_eclipse
-Python for the of the a1_eclipse.pro gravity wave code.
+Python port of the a1_eclipse.pro gravity wave code.